What makes SPW different to other primary schools?

 How can I get involved in the school?

 We encourage parents and grandparent participation – through our Parents and Friends Association or as a volunteer.
 Volunteers assist with canteen, in the library, in class reading programs, art and craft, sports, camps and excursions.
-All volunteers must have a National Police Clearance.
+All volunteers must have a Working with Children Check.

 Is there an out of school care program?

-Yes, we offer Before and After School and Vacation Care provided by Camp Australia.
+Yes, we offer Before and After School Care and a Holiday Program delivered by the staff. provided by Camp Australia.